At 4 am as I walk down the same hallway that I have walked up and down thousands of time my mind’s eye begins to think

 The recreation area or “the TV room” holds lots of laughter and smiles as we sang Christmas carols with churches that came to visit in the holiday season, laughter over the movies watched with popcorn and juices, a place to sit and fill the empty stomachs with three meals a day, a room to listen as the treatment team give their view on a patients treatment and when discharge from the hospital is possible….or not.

 When I stepped on these halls for the very first time I was 23 years old.
 I had my own issues of being freshly divorced, biter at the hand that life had handed me…or that I had dealt myself.
-Young and wet behind the ears as a nurse I walked like I was six foot tall, in reality only 5’7 (and 1/2 don’t forget the half).
-I was body building at the time and thought physical strength was all that I needed to work in that environment.
+Young and wet behind the ears as a nurse I walked like I was six-foot-tall, in reality only 5’7 (and 1/2 don’t forget the half).
+I was bodybuilding at the time and thought physical strength was all that I needed to work in that environment.
 I learned so much from the mentally ill, and now I have more to offer the world than I ever would have without them.
-I healed along with them – I grew up – I became a nurse that listened with compassion and able to feel their pain and see the anger in their face.
+I healed along with them – I grew up – I became a nurse that listened with compassion and ability to feel their pain and see the anger on their face.

 The walls, that holds the memory for thousands of patients and past employees …if they could talk.
 What would they say?
 Would they laugh, cry; be angry for the things that happened inside their corners.
 The strength of the paint, which keeps the walls from talking and fills the cracks.
 The memories fade fast for some but not the ones that once walked under that roof.

 The fear that fills the community with the words “mental illness” – what they do not know is part of their community that lives day to day with mental illness stands right next to them on their jobs, sits by them in churches and drives down the same highways as they do.